Eric Cantona: 1994–95 season, 'kung-fu' incident and ban from football

+Cantona then got up from his seat and abruptly left, leaving behind him a packed media room surprised and baffled – some roared with laughter – with those in the room trying to decipher his cryptic words.

-As well as disciplinary action from his club and The FA, Cantona was also faced with a criminal charge of assault, which he admitted to on 23 March, resulting in a two-week prison sentence, although he was freed on bail pending an appeal.
+Cantona was faced with a criminal charge of assault, which he admitted to on 23 March, resulting in a two-week prison sentence, although he was freed on bail pending an appeal.
 This was overturned in the appeal court a week later and instead he was sentenced to 120 hours of community service, which was spent coaching children at United's training ground.
-At a press conference called later, Cantona said, in a slow and deliberate manner:

-Cantona then got up from his seat and abruptly left, leaving behind him a packed media room surprised and baffled – some roared with laughter – with those in the room trying to decipher his cryptic words.
+The fan who was attacked by Cantona, Matthew Simmons, went on trial separately a year later, and claimed that he only shouted "Off!
+Off!
+Off!
+It's an early bath for you, Mr Cantona!", but was found guilty of abusive behavior and handed a £500 fine and banned from the stadium for a year, having already had his season ticket withdrawn by Crystal Palace within days of the incident.
+Immediately after the verdict was proclaimed, Simmons then assaulted prosecutor Jeffrey McCann, for which he was sentenced to a week in jail, plus an additional £500 fine as well as £200 in legal costs.

+As well as criminal proceedings, there was also disciplinary action from his club and The FA.
+A lengthy ban from the game was regarded as inevitable, with some critics calling for Cantona to be deported and never allowed to play football in England again, while others called for him to be banned from football for life.
 In accordance with The FA's wishes, United's initial action was to fine Cantona £20,000 for the assault and to confirm that he would not play for the first team for the rest of the season, although United were still in the hunt for a second double.
-He was also stripped of the captaincy of the France national team by coach Aimé Jacquet.
-The FA then increased the ban to eight months (up to and including 30 September 1995) and fined him a further £10,000.
+The FA then increased the ban to eight months, up to and including 30 September 1995, and fined him a further £10,000.

 The FA Chief Executive Graham Kelly described his attack as "a stain on our game" that brought shame on football.
 FIFA then confirmed the suspension as worldwide, meaning that Cantona could not escape the ban by being transferred or loaned to a foreign club.
-Cantona never played for the France national team again.
-His club eventually lost the Premier League title to Blackburn.
+He was stripped of the captaincy of the France national team by coach Aimé Jacquet, and never played for the France national team again, and his club lost the title to Blackburn Rovers.